Eta and rho invariants on manifolds with edges: The index theorem for manifolds with edge singular boundary

 \subsection{Index formula for manifolds with edge singular boundary}

-Recall, we consider an allowable Dirac-type operator $\mathbb{D}$ acting between sections of flat Hermitian vector bundles $E$ and $F$ over $X$.
+Recall, we consider an allowable Dirac-type operator $\mathbb{D}$ acting between sections of Hermitian vector bundles $E$ and $F$ over $X$.
 We assume that over the collar $M\times [0,\varepsilon)$ of the boundary, $\mathbb{D}$ takes a special form \eqref{boundary}.
-We have proved above that $\mathbb{D}$, equipped with APS boundary conditions is Fredholm and also established well-definement of the eta-invariant for its tangential operator $D$.
+We have proved above that $\mathbb{D}$, equipped with APS boundary conditions is Fredholm and also established that the eta-invariant for its tangential operator $D$ is well-defined.
 We now can prove the following index formula.

-\begin{thm} Assume that $\mathbb{D}^2$ is even, so that the heat kernel of $\mathbb{D}^2$ on $X_d$ lies in the even subcalculus.
-Assume further that for the dimension $b_i$ of each edge singularity in $X_d$ either $(m+1-b_i)$ or $b_i$ is odd.
+\begin{thm} Let $X$ be even-dimensional.
+Assume that $\mathbb{D}^2$ is even, so that the heat kernel of $\mathbb{D}^2$ on $X_d$ lies in the even subcalculus.
+Assume further that the dimension of each edge singularity in $X_d$ is odd.
 Then the Fredholm index of the Dirac operator $\mathbb{D}$ on $X$ with APS boundary conditions is given by the index formula

-where $Y$ denotes the fibration of links over the edge singularities of $X$, the sum of the two integrals is the constant term in the short time asymptotic expansion of the trace of $\exp (-t\mathbb{D}^*\mathbb{D}) - \exp (-t\mathbb{D}\mathbb{D}^*)$.
-Moreover we have the following characterization of the integrands $a_0$ and $b_0$. \begin{enumerate} \item The integrand $a_0$ comes from the interior in the sense that at each $p\in M$ the value $a_0(p)$ depends only on the jets of the Riemannian metric and the coefficients of $\mathbb{D}$\footnote{where we fix any local coordinates around $p\in M$.} at $p$.
+where $B$ denotes the union of edge singularities of $X$, the sum of the two integrals is the constant term in the short time asymptotic expansion of the trace of $\exp (-t\mathbb{D}^*\mathbb{D}) - \exp (-t\mathbb{D}\mathbb{D}^*)$.
+Moreover we have the following characterization of the integrands $a_0$ and $b_0$. \begin{enumerate} \item $a_0$ is local over $X$ in the sense of Theorem \ref{trace-coefficients-flat}.
+In particular, $a_0$ is the same as in the classical case. \footnote{For example if $\mathbb{D}$ is the spin Dirac operator acting between the sections of positive and negative spinor bundles, then $a_0$ is given by the maximal degree part of $\widehat{A}$-polynomial applied to the curvature tensor of $X$.}

-\item The integrand $b_0$ comes from the edge singularity $Y$ in $X$ in the sense that at each $y\in Y$ the value $b_0(y)$ depends only on the jets of the Riemannian metric and the curvature of the link fibration over $Y$, which define the coefficients of $\mathbb{D}$ \footnote{where we fix the local coordinates $(x,y,z)$ near the edge.} at $(0,y,z)$. \end{enumerate} \end{thm}